 This recipe is simple, there are no unusual or hard to find ingredients, you can see them all below.
 To keep these baked oats vegan, you'll be using non-dairy milk and flax eggs.

-Peel and core your apples and be sure to not chop the apples too large or too small, keep them similar to the size shown in the images below so they have enough time to cook through during the baking process.
+Peel and core your apples and be sure to not chop them too large or too small, keep them similar to the size shown in the images below so they have enough time to cook through during the baking process.

 You do NOT want to use quick-cooking / instant oats (the recipe will be too mushy) or steel cut oats (the oats will not cook through).
 (But if you have some steel cut oats to use up, check out my banana and apple steel cut oat recipes!)

 Apples - Use your favourite type of apple, I tend to stick with Gala, but any type of firm apple that's good for baking will work.

 Applesauce - You'll need plain unsweetened applesauce for this recipe.
 Avoid sweetened applesauce so you can control the sweetness of the oatmeal.